Peel the garlic and ginger. Grate the ginger. Peel, core and chop the pear; peel and roughly chop the onions.

 For a stovetop pressure cooker, lock the lid in place.
 Over high heat, bring to high pressure.
 Reduce the heat just enough to maintain high pressure, and cook for 80 minutes.

 While the beef cheeks are cooking, cook the sweet potato.
 Peel, chop and steam before mashing with some butter, ghee or oil and a little salt.

 Towards the end of the cooking time, slice the mushrooms and then brown them in a pan with some oil.
 Slice the green onion in to thin slices, wash the coriander and pick the leaves to use as a garnish.

 Once the beef cheeks have finished cooking, allow the pressure to release naturally for 10 minutes and then release any remaining pressure (for a stovetop pressure cooker, you can do this by running it under cold water.
 Do not do this for an electric cooker!)

 Remove the beef cheeks and set aside.
 If necessary cut in to smaller pieces depending on how many serves you would like.

-To serve, place beef cheeks in serving bowls with mashed potato.
-Pour the gravy around the beef cheeks and potato, place mushrooms and garnishes on top.
+To serve, place beef cheeks in serving bowls with re-heated sweet potato.
+Pour the sauce around the beef cheeks and potato, place mushrooms and garnishes on top.